Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 # M669 configuration
 M669 and its parameters are used to define the robot properties like arm lengths and type of axes.

+The first M669 line must specify the K type and robot type, e.g.:
-M669 K13 B"axisTypes=R|P|p" must be the first M669 line.
+M669 K13 B"robotType=CNC5Axis:AC"

+This will set defaults for the other settings.

 M669 without parameters will output the current settings to the console.

 Multiple settings of the same starting letter must be on separate lines, as the G-Code interpreter evaluates only the first one.
 But different letters can be combined, e.g. D and A settings which belong together.

 Overview
+required: the three following settings:
 * K13 set robot kinematics and must be defined first
+* B specify robot type
+* A minimum, maximum and home angles

+optional: the next settings:
 * D Denavit-Hartenberg (DH) parameters
-* A minimum, maximum and home angles
-* B axis types, specific settings
+* P specific settings to add to or derivate from B setting
 * S segments per second
 * T minimum segment length in mm

-Most of the parameters can be changed by accessing the object model also (I postpone it to the next release.
-Changing values directly is risky, as some parameters are cached).
 Most changes in config.g don't need a reboot, but when a drive or letter assignments change, a reboot is probably necessary.

+# M669 B parameter: robot type

+**B"robotType=type[:parameters]"**

+Currently, valid values for the type and parameters are:
+* 6Axis:full and 6Axis:zaxis
+* CNC5Axis:AC and CNC5Axis:BC
+* CoreXY:K1:AC and CoreXY:K1:BC
+* 4AxisPall

+The robot types are described in detail on dedicated pages, please see the robot tag overview.

+Example:
+* B"robotType=CoreXY:K1:AC" specifiec CoreXY subtype K1 as used in Cartesian kinematics and the rotary axes to be AC, which means A is parallel to the X axis and C to the Z axis.
+The axis configurations are the common used ones.

+# M669 A parameter: angles

+**Aactnr:min:max:home**

+* actnr is the actuator number, starting with 1
+* min is the minium angle for rotary axis and minimum position in mm for prismatic axis
+* max is the maximum angle or position
+* home is the home position in degrees or mm.
+The value can be outside min and max, the endstop can be low or high type

+Example:
+* A1:-180.0:180.0:0.0 means the axis 1 can rotate between -180 and +180 degrees and when while homing the endstop is triggered, the motor position is set to 0.0 degrees (or mm, if it's a prismatic axis)

+> tbd open how to configure a continuous axis {.is-info}

 # M669 D parameter: Denavit-Hartenberg
 Dn define DH parameters and are numbered from 0 to maximum 9.